 Engagement Rate: 11.7%

-Bob Shaw takes you the era of 90's when internet was growing and large enterprises were struggling to build their network infrastructure and maximise the speed.
+Bob Shaw takes you to the era of the '90s when the internet was growing and large enterprises were struggling to build their network infrastructure and maximize speed.
 This necessity gave birth to Netoptics by Bob Shaw.

 Then he talks about how he created a compelling culture built on the foundation of love and transparency which led to incremental success.

-The fluidic simple transitions, and the real voice makes this one of the best infographic video series of all times!
+The fluidic simple transitions and the real voice make this one of the best infographic video series of all time!

 The list doesn't end here, the story continues.
-Meanwhile please free to add the infographic videos you like for us to consider evaluating or your two cents to the creative analysis.
+Meanwhile please free to add the videos you like for us to consider evaluating or your two cents to the creative analysis.
 We'll be constantly updating it to bring the best infographic videos to you!
 Stay tuned!
+If you are looking for an animated infographic agency, contact us.